-Sacred Ground: We believe St. Andrew’s is the first congregation to offer this reading and video-based discussion group in the Episcopal Diocese of Albany using the Episcopal Church’s exploration of the legacy of racism in the U.S. We have completed our first discussion circle via Zoom and will be planning our second group in 2003.
+Sacred Ground: We believe St. Andrew’s is the first congregation to offer this reading and video-based discussion group in the Episcopal Diocese of Albany using the Episcopal Church’s exploration of the legacy of racism in the U.S. We have completed our first discussion circle via Zoom and our second group started in February 2024.

 Newcomer/Inquirer Class and Confirmation

 St. Andrew’s offers an Inquirer’s class for those seeking to know more about the Episcopal church, as needed and often in conjunction with a planned visit from a bishop.
 Adults and youth may be received or confirmed into the church or make a public re-affirmation of faith after completing this class.
 Please contact the parish office for further details.